grapl-security/grapl/README.md

 Graph platform for Detection, Forensics, and Incident Response

 Grapl aims to describe a network, and actions taking place on that network, as a graph.
-By doing so it will make querying for interconnected events efficient and easily expressed while allowing for automated scoping of your investigations.
+This makes querying for interconnected events efficient, easily expressed, and allows you to automate scoping your investigations.

-Grapl currently supports graph representations for:
+Currently supported graph representations:
 * Process Start/ Stop
 * File Create/Read/Write/Delete

-### Example Use Case
+### Example Use Case: Writing a signature to catch a malicious word macro

-As an example, one can write signatures a malicious word macro:
 * Process with `image_name` "word.exe" executes
 * "word" executes a child process